 On 24 January 2014, TOYA S.A. filed a lawsuit in the Regional Court in Wrocław against the Trzebnicki Poviat for the repayment of the disputed amount.
 In July 2015, the lawsuit was dismissed by the Court and in September 2015, the Company appealed against this decision.
-The appeal hearing was scheduled to 26 February 2016 - see events after the end of the financial year, note 35.2.
+On 14 June 2016 the appeal was dismissed.
+The Court decision is final and legally valid, therefore as of 31 December 2016 the contingent liability for compensation due to the incurred expenditure and the contingent asset due to compensation for the incurred expenditure from the Trzebnicki Poviat in the same amount, have been terminated.

-33. Transactions with related entities
+31. Transactions with related entities

-In 2015 and 2014, the Group effected transactions with the following related parties:
+In 2016 and 2015, the Company effected transactions with the following related parties:

 - Toya Development Sp. z o.o.
-S.K. in liquidation entity related through key management personnel of the Parent Company (as at 31 December 2014: entity jointly controlled by the shareholders controlling the Parent Company), - Golf Telecom Sp. z o.o.
-SKA entity related through key management personnel of the Parent Company (as at 31 December 2014: entity jointly controlled by the shareholders controlling the Parent Company), - Grzegorz Pinkosz President of the Management Board of the Parent Company key management personnel, - Dariusz Hajek Vice-President of the Management Board of the Parent Company key management personnel, - Maciej Lubnauer Vice-President of the Management Board of the Parent Company from 26 June 2014 - key management personnel, - Piotr Mondalski President of the Supervisory Board key management personnel, - Jan Szmidt Vice-President of the Supervisory Board key management personnel, - Tomasz Koprowski Member of the Supervisory Board key management personnel, - Grzegorz Maciąg Member of the Supervisory Board key management personnel, - Dariusz Górka Member of the Supervisory Board key management personnel, - Romuald Szałagan until 26 June 2014 member of the Supervisory Board, key management personnel.
+S.K. in liquidation entity related through key management personnel of the Parent Company, - Golf Telecom Sp. z o.o.
+SKA entity related through key management personnel of the Parent Company, - Grzegorz Pinkosz President of the Management Board key management personnel, - Dariusz Hajek Vice-President of the Management Board until 20 September 2016 key management personnel, - Maciej Lubnauer Vice-President of the Management Board key management personnel, - Piotr Mondalski President of the Supervisory Board key management personnel, - Jan Szmidt Vice-President of the Supervisory Board key management personnel, - Tomasz Koprowski Member of the Supervisory Board key management personnel, - Grzegorz Maciąg Member of the Supervisory Board key management personnel, - Dariusz Górka Member of the Supervisory Board key management personnel.